-• East of Union Station is much more problematic for photography since the area surrounding the rail corridor is 18 feet lower than the tracks.
+• East of Union Station is more problematic for photography since the area surrounding the rail corridor is 18 feet lower than the tracks.
 The first road bridge crossing the rail corridor is at Main Street in the east end of town.
-Much further east at Port Union, just west of the Rouge Hill GO station, is a new park along the lakeshore that parallels the tracks on the south side.
+Much further east at Port Union, just west of the Rouge Hill GO station, is a new park along the Lakeshore that parallels the tracks on the south side.
 Trains move through there fast and without much warning so a timetable is necessary.

 • One of the most famous train watching locations in North America is Bayview Junction near Hamilton.
 One can comfortably observe and photograph CN, CP, VIA, Amtrak and GO trains from this spot.
 Every summer there is an informal gathering of dozens of railfans who spend the day picnicking, socializing and taking photographs.
+This year's event is on June 19, 2010.